iftakharopu/iftakharopu.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Human, Pythonista, Geek, Linux, Developer
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+###Aloha!
+Hi!
+I'm Opu. (formally known as Iftakharul Islam).
+I'm a tech enthusiast, junior developer.
+I've a passion for building and breaking things apart (ouch!).

 What else do you need?

-### my history
+### history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now, So, this section will be **update** over time.